HocheggerLab/Mitotic-Release/README.md

-# Program to analyse Omero high-throughput microscopy images
+# Program to analyse timecousre experiments to quantify interphase-mitosis transitions using omero screen data

 current version 0.1.0